-Having negative information on your credit report can hurt you doing a credit check.
-It's impossible that the information was put on your credit report by mistake.
+Having negative information on your credit report can hurt you during a credit check.
+It's possible that the information was put on your credit report by mistake.
 Before the credit check, submit a credit report dispute to have the information removed.
-You might even be able to dispute the information after your credit check, just make sure an updated copy of your credit report gets sent.
+It's best to wait until after your credit report has been updated to make your application.

 Many lenders have a process called rapid rescoring, where you can show proof of the error to credit bureau and have your credit report updated and credit score calculated within a few days.